County Route 504 (New Jersey): Route description

 CR 504 continues southeast on two-lane undivided Pompton Road, passing by the main entrance of William Paterson University.
 Upon meeting CR 676, the road comes into Haledon and continues east into wooded residential areas, intersecting CR 674 and CR 675.
 After crossing CR 677, the route heads southeast on Haledon Avenue and passes a mix of homes and businesses as it intersects CR 663 and CR 661.
 After crossing a stream, CR 504 forms the border between Prospect Park to the northeast and Haledon to the southwest, entering more urbanized residential development.
 At the CR 662 intersection, the road becomes the border between Prospect Park to the northeast and Paterson to the southwest and has junctions with CR 657 and CR 652.
 At the CR 655 intersection, CR 504 fully enters Paterson and forks to the left onto North Straight Street.
 A short distance later, the route intersects the northern terminus of CR 509 and makes a turn north onto Holsman Street, with CR 650 continuing southeast on Haledon Street.
 CR 504 briefly follows Holsman Street north before heading onto East Main Street.

 The road enters Prospect Park again as it begins to run along the west bank of the Passaic River, crossing CR 652.
 After this intersection, the route crosses into Hawthorne and passes businesses before coming to the CR 659 intersection.
 At this point, CR 504 becomes Wagraw Road and heads northeast into business and industrial areas prior to turning east near homes.
 After a junction with CR 665, the road passes under both New Jersey Transit's Main Line and the New York, Susquehanna and Western Railway's New Jersey Subdivision line before heading through more urban areas, reaching the CR 653 junction.
 At this point, CR 504 turns south onto Lincoln Avenue, and briefly runs between Hawthorne to the west and Fair Lawn, Bergen County to the east before crossing the Passaic River.
-After the river, CR 504 enters Paterson, Passaic County again and ends at the northern terminus of Route 20, which is routed on a one-way pair at this point.
+After the river, CR 504 enters Paterson, Passaic County again and continues south as Route 20, which is routed on a one-way pair at this point.
 Past Route 20, Lincoln Avenue continues south as CR 653.